Dale Earnhardt Jr.: Films

 He was featured in the video Playboy: Celebrity Photographers (2003) where he photographed The Dahm Triplets.
 He appeared in the 2006 film Talladega Nights: The Ballad of Ricky Bobby.
 In the movie, he is seen asking Ricky Bobby (Will Ferrell) for his autograph, and tells Ricky "don't tell any of the other drivers."
 There is also a deleted scene on the DVD where he calls Ricky a "dirty liar" and asks him for money he owed him.
-The No. 8 car also appeared in Herbie: Fully Loaded in the final race where Herbie overtook him.
+The No. 8 car also appeared in Herbie: Fully Loaded in the final race, where Herbie overtook him.
+The likeness of the 8 car as well as his voice, appeared in the first Cars movie from Disney/Pixar.
 His No. 88 car also appeared in the 2011 film Transformers: Dark of the Moon as the vehicle form of Roadbuster, one of a trio of NASCAR stock cars equipped with armor and heavy machine guns called the "Wreckers" (the other Wreckers were based on the No. 42 and No. 48 cars driven respectively by Juan Pablo Montoya and Jimmie Johnson).
 The Wrecker versions of these cars circled the track during the opening pace laps of the 2011 Daytona 500 (Josh Duhamel, Rosie Huntington-Whiteley and Michael Bay were also the grand marshals for that race, in which Earnhardt crashed on lap 203 after making contact with Ryan Newman).

 Television

 He hosted Back in the Day, a show that recapped races from the 1960s and 1970s with trivia and information.
 The show debuted on the Speed Channel on February 6, 2007.
 He has also appeared in an episode of the TV show Yes, Dear.
 He has also been on two episodes of MTV Cribs.
 The first episode originally aired in 2001.
 The second episode featuring the Western town Earnhardt built originally aired in 2009.
-His production company Hammerhead Entertainment also assisted in creating a DirecTV special called "Fast Lane For Fun", in which Earnhardt's Whisky River was shown in one episode.
+His production company, Hammerhead Entertainment also assisted in creating a DirecTV special called "Fast Lane For Fun", in which Earnhardt's Whisky River was shown in one episode.
 In 2010, he appeared in an episode of Shaq Vs., where he was racing against Shaquille O'Neal.
 In 2013 Earnhardt made an appearance on the show Fast N' Loud where he requested Richard Rawlings from Gas Monkey Garage to build him a custom-built car for a road trip vacation.
 He has a home renovation show for the DIY Network called "Renovation Realities: Dale Jr. and Amy".
 He later voiced Chip Racerson Jr. in one episode of the 2013 animated series Teen Titans Go! called "Teen Titans Vroom!"
 In 2020, Earnhardt hosted Lost Speedways, a television documentary series that saw him travel to and explore abandoned racetracks across the country.